VPN Review: Avira Phantom VPN

-The growing desire among Internet users to protect their data online has seen developer after developer move to add VPNs to their portfolios.
-Avira, the German software provider best known for its antivirus suite, has also jumped on the VPN bandwagon.
+The growing number of people interested in protecting their data online has seen developer after developer move to add VPNs to their portfolios.
+Avira, the German software company best known for its antivirus suite, has also jumped on the VPN bandwagon.

 Below, we'll let you know whether PhantomVPN is just Avira's attempt to match its competitors, or if it represents a useful addition to the VPN market.